Home

 You can even set your book to $0.00 permanently and set that up to run on autopilot.
 Best part?
 It costs you precisely… nothing.

-Or, if your book is in KDP Select, you can run a free promotion for 5 days out of every 90 day enrollment period.
+Or, if your ebook is enrolled in KDP Select, you can run a Free Book Promotion for up to 5 days during each 90-day KDP Select enrollment period.
 BUT… you’ll need to pay for some ads to make that worthwhile (you’ll need hundreds – or thousands – of downloads over that 5 day period to make it worthwhile).

 Here’s a helpful list with some places you can list your free book for extra exposure.